 The web service assigns a new location for this encrypted PASSporT in the collection, returning a 201 OK with the location of /cps/2.222.222.222/ppts/ppt1.
 Now the authentication service can place the call, which may be signaled by various protocols.
-Once the call arrives at the terminating side, a verification service interrogates its CPS to ask for the set of incoming calls for its telephone number (2.222.222.222).
+Once the call arrives at the terminating side, a verification service contacts its CPS to ask for the set of incoming calls for its telephone number (2.222.222.222).

-GET /cps/2.222.222.222/ppts Host: cps.example.com
+GET /cps/2.222.555.2222/ppts Host: cps.example.com

-This returns to the verification service a list of the PASSporTs currently in the collection, which currently consists of only /cps/2.222.222.222/ppts/ppt1.
-The verification service then sends a new GET for /cps/2.222.222.222.222/ppts/ppt1/ which yields:
+This returns to the verification service a list of the PASSporTs currently in the collection, which currently consists of only

+/cps/2.222.222.222/ppts/ppt1.
+The verification service then sends a new GET for /cps/2.222.555.2222/ppts/ppt1/ which yields:

+HTTP/1.1 200 OK

+Content-Type: application/passport

+Link: <https://cps.example.com/cps/2.222.555.2222/ppts>

-HTTP/1.1 200 OK Content-Type: application/passport Link: <https://cps.example.com/cps/2.222.222.222/ppts> rlWuoTpvBvWSHmV1AvVfVaE5pPV6Va0up3Ajo3W0VvjvrQI1VwbvnUE0pUZ6Yl9w MKW0YzI4LJ1joTHho3WaY30up3Ajo3W0YzAypvW9rlWxMKA0Vwc7VaIlnFV6JlWm nKN6LJkcL2INMKuuoK0fMF5wo20vKK0fVzyuqPV6VwR0AQZlZQtmAQHvYPWipzyaV wc7VaEhVwbvZGVkAGH1AGRlZGVvsK0ed3cwG1ubEjnxRTwUPaJFjHafuq0-mW6S1 IBtSJFwU0e8Dwcwyx-pcSLcSLfbwAPcGmB3DsCBypxTnF6uRpx7j
+rlWuoTpvBvWSHmV1AvVfVaE5pPV6VaOup3Ajo3W0VvjvrQI1VwbvnUE0pUZ6Yl9w MKW0YzI4LJ1joTHho3WaY3Oup3Ajo3W0YzAypvW9rlWxMKA0Vwc7VaIlnFV6JlWm nKN6LJkcL2INMKuuoK0fMF5wo20vKK0fVzyuqPV6VwR0AQZlZQtmAQHvYPWipzyaV wc7VaEhVwbvZGVkAGH1AGRlZGVvsK0ed3cwG1ubEjnxRTwUPaJFjHafuq0-mW6S1 IBtSJFwU0e8Dwcwyx-pcSLcSLfbwAPcGmB3DsCBypxTnF6uRpx7j

 That concludes Step 1 of Section 8.2; the verification service then goes on to the next step, processing that PASSporT through its various checks.
+A complete protocol description for CPS interactions is left to future work.